-Whether, or not, an employee suffers harm, an employee may raise a personal grievance on the basis of either unjustified dismissal or, unjustified action causing disadvantage in employment, if you fail to provide the employee with a safe workplace.
+Whether or not an employee suffers harm, an employee may raise a personal grievance on the basis of either unjustified dismissal or, unjustified action causing disadvantage in employment, if you fail to provide the employee with a safe workplace.

-There have been many cases, under the Employment Relations Act 2000 and its predecessor, where a breach of the implied (and sometimes expressed) duty to provide a safe workplace has resulted in a finding that an employee has a personal grievance.
+There have been many cases where a breach of the implied (and sometimes expressed) duty to provide a safe workplace results in an employee having a personal grievance.

 If you do not comply with your obligations under the Health and Safety at Work Act 2015 or do not respond appropriately to an employee's complaint of work-related stress, then you may be found to be liable under this Act to your employee.
-In A-G v Gilbert [2002] 1 ERNZ 31 the Court of Appeal upheld the Employment Court's finding that the employer's failure (5 distinct breaches) to provide a safe place of work and protect Mr Gilbert from harm caused his unjustifiable constructive dismissal.